Ch-sriram/Just-Git-In/README.md

 * 231b4cd README Update
 </pre>

 We can see that we've several commits to choose from.
 So we can select a commit point (or version of our app) and <strong>reset</strong> our git repository to that commit point.
-For that, we use <code>git reset commit-ID --reset-type</code> command (ex: <code>git reset 3c5ec7d --soft).
+For that, we use <code>git reset commit-ID --reset-type</code> command (ex: <code>git reset 3c5ec7d --soft</code>).
 For the --reset-type, we actually have 3 distinct ways of resetting:

 1. <strong>Soft Reset</strong>: This is the least destructive out of all the rest type we have.
 It means that, soft reset only changes where the <strong>HEAD</strong> pointer points to, to the commit point we specified.
 Now, if we see where <strong>HEAD</strong> is pointing to, we can see that it is pointing to 184db4d (which is the master branch for now).
 Now, if we type in <code>git reset 3c5ec7d --soft</code> and then we type in <code>git hist</code>, we should see something similar to the following output in the terminal: